 "It's the same for the military... people will come to us from other units and they've got to fit in straight away and hit the ground running and be able to work in that tight-knit group.

-Watch: Gareth Southgate recalls the impact of the Royal Marines' training upon the England squad ahead of the 2018 World Cup.
+Watch: Gareth Southgate recalls the impact of Royal Marines training upon the England squad ahead of the 2018 World Cup.

 "With Gareth, where he's got an advantage, is that he knows a lot of these players from when they were playing for England when they were younger and their development.
 Of course in the military, what we are, I think, quite good at is knowing our people.

 "You have to know your people, in order to be able to get the best out of them.

 "The model of developing individuals to build your teams to achieve the task, and the positioning of where you are in that conundrum is the art that Gareth Southgate has honed and I think it's because he knows his players very well."

 Southgate also worked with the military in the run-up to the 2018 World Cup in Russia.

 Royal Marine Major Scotty Mills mentored the England team on how to cope with pressure ahead of the tournament and put the team through a series of exercises at the Commando Training Centre.

 Southgate praised the impact the training led by Major Mills had on the side, saying the togetherness in the squad stemmed from the Marines.